celsworth/dribble/README.md

 May never do anything useful.

 ---
-> **IMPORTANT SECURITY WARNING**: The thin server opens an endpoint (at `/ws`) that is a WebSocket proxy to your rtorrent SCGI interface.
+> **IMPORTANT SECURITY WARNING**: The Ruby appserver opens an endpoint (at `/ws`) that is a WebSocket proxy to your rtorrent SCGI interface.
 This endpoint must *never* be exposed to the Internet or you *will* get pwned via remote execution.
 ---

 ## Running